-You may request a change in parental part-time work (change, extent or scheduling of hours) as well as an early termination of the parental part-time work only once.
+You can only request a change to parental part-time work (change of extent of working time or scheduling of hours) as well as an early termination of the parental part-time work once.
 You must give written notice of this at least three months before the intended change.